"They dated for 12 years": GH groom weeps as he sees bride, peeps stunned

 Ghanaian Groom Weeps As Bride Walks Down The Aisle: "They Dated For 12 Years"

-- A video of a groom's reaction, after he saw the pretty bride walk down the aisle, has warmed hearts online
+- A video of a groom's reaction, after he saw his pretty bride walk down the aisle, has warmed hearts online

-- The young man cried to the point that the groomsmen had to console him and get him to concentrate
+- The young man cried to the point that his groomsmen had to console him and get him to concentrate

 - Netizens who saw the video expressed surprise at the actions of the young man on his big day